 There is no rule how to start the game in the Initial Set of Rules of Minimum Nomic.
-Interestingly, in the first experiment, the player A proposed a rule, "this game begins from the player A," at the starting point.
+In the first observation, the player A proposed a rule, "this game begins from the player A," at the starting point.
 This raised an interesting issue.
 Rejecting the proposal means that "this game does not start from the player A." In order to reject the proposal, there must be a voting process.
-But evoking the voting process means that the game has already started from the player A. This situation can be expressed as a logical equation with contradiction, $X = \neg X$, where X is a predicate that "this game begins from the player A." This is a typical self-referential paradox.
+But evoking the voting process means that the game has already started from the player A. This situation can be expressed as a logical equation with contradiction, where X is a predicate that "this game begins from the player A." This is a typical self-referential paradox.